MIT-REALM/dcrl/README.md

 # Density Constrained Reinforcement Learning

-The repository constains an official implementation of **Density Constrained Reinforcement Learning**.
+The repository constains an implementation of **Density Constrained Reinforcement Learning** accepted by ICML 2021.

 ## Install
 Clone this repository